 Children's Literature and Childhood provides a range of primary sources related to the experience of childhood in the long nineteenth century.
 Included in the archive are books and periodicals for children, primers and other material related to education, pamphlets produced by child welfare groups, documents and photos related to children and crime, newspapers produced by youths, and more.

 Curated by experts in the field of children's literature, this unique assemblage of material is sourced from such renowned institutions as the University of Florida's Baldwin Library Collection of Historical Children's Literature, the National Archives (UK), and the British Library, among others.

 China and the Modern World is a series of digital archive collections sourced from preeminent libraries and archives across the world, including the Second Historical Archives of China and the British Library.
 The series covers a period of about 180 years (1800s to 1980s) when China experienced radical and often traumatic transformations from an inward-looking imperial dynasty into a globally engaged republic.

 Consisting of monographs, manuscripts, periodicals, correspondence and letters, historical photos, ephemera, and other kinds of historical documents, these collections provide excellent primary source materials for the understanding and research of the various aspects of China during the nineteenth and twentieth centuries, such as diplomacy/international relations, economy/trade, politics, Christianity, sinology, education, science and technology, imperialism, and globalization.
-Read on for more information about some of the collections published in the series.

 Crime, Punishment, and Popular Culture, 1790-1920 is an archive comprising more than 2 million pages.
 It contains manuscripts, books, broadsheets, and periodicals, some of the printed matter very scarce.
 The archive unites a number of geographic areas, reflecting the widespread impact of the changes in crime and its policing during the long nineteenth century.